Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

-This is of course not a direct consequence to \cref{empirical} because~$f_q$ is not a bounded continuous function; nevertheless we can repeat the argument used in the previous proof.
-Observing that $q\alpha+\omm\in\oo{\omm}{\omp}$ and defining $Y_i(t)$ as in~\eqref{Y} but with~$f_q$ in place of~$f$, we easily check with the help of~\cref{convergence} and Hölder's inequality that conditionally on~$\g X$, the~$Y_i$ are independent supermartingales bounded in $\Leb^p(\Pb{1})$ for every $1<p<\omp/(q\alpha+\omm)$.
+This is of course not a direct consequence to \cref{thm:A_Monge} because~$f_q$ is not a bounded continuous function; nevertheless we can repeat the argument used in the previous proof.
+Observing that $q\alpha+\cffr\in\oo{\cffr}{\cfsr}$ and defining $Y_i(t)$ as in~\eqref{Poisson} but with~$f_q$ in place of~$f$, we easily check with the help of~\cref{pro:A_Eisenstein} and H\"{o}lder's inequality that conditionally on~$\bs X$, the~$Y_i$ are independent supermartingales bounded in $\Leb^p(\Pb[1])$ for every $1<p<\cfsr/(q\alpha+\cffr)$.
 Therefore, all that remains to show is the convergence

-where the equality is just an application of the many-to-one formula~\eqref{many-2-1}.
-Since we already know that $t^{1/\alpha}\TC(t)$ converges in distribution toward~$\rho$ (\cref{tagged}), it suffices to show that $\bigl((t^{1/\alpha}\TC(t))^{q\alpha}\bigr)_{t\ge0}$ is bounded in $\Leb^r(\Pm{1})$ for some $r>1$, which is immediate using again the many-to-one formula and the convergence rate in \hyperref[convergence2]{\cref*{convergence}.(ii)} (we take $1<r<(\omp-\omm)/q\alpha$). \end{prf}
+where the equality is just an application of the many-to-one formula~\eqref{eq:A_Lebesgue}.
+Since we already know that $t^{1/\alpha}\TC(t)$ converges in distribution toward~$\rho$ (\cref{lem:A_Grassmann}), it suffices to show that $((t^{1/\alpha}\TC(t))^{q\alpha})_{t\ge0}$ is bounded in $\Leb^r(\Pm[1])$ for some $r>1$, which is immediate using again the many-to-one formula and the convergence rate in \hyperref[pro:A_Eisenstein2]{\cref*{pro:A_Eisenstein}.(ii)} (we can take $1<r<(\cfsr-\cffr)/q\alpha$). \end{proof}